 While both articles provide interesting perspectives, both avoid the central question – does the LP want a future as a major political party?

-buy generic antabuse While the duopoly controls politics there are bright spots for LP
+where to buy clomid in south africa While the duopoly controls politics there are bright spots for LP

 This question is asked against the stark reality that the duopoly controls 99.92% of all elected offices in the U.S., spent in the 2020 presidential race almost $3 billion dollars vs $2.9 million by the LP candidate; and obtained over 98% of the national vote.
 Even more humiliating to the LP is that out of 328 million citizens, the duopoly elected “sleepy” Joe Biden, a gaffe-prone, plagiarist who has difficulty with sentence structure and avoids answering questions on issues.

 There are several very bright spots for the LP.
 It is the only minor party on the ballot of all 50 states, an impressive achievement.
 Moreover, a very recent Gallup poll finds 62 % of Americans stated a third party was needed, the highest level ever.

 purchase ivermectin What is the goal of the LP?

 The difficulty in commenting on the future of the LP is while its slogan is “The Party of Principle,” there is no discussion of how these principles translate into practical policies that improve life in the U.S. A statement of principles is merely a statement of surface-level belief.
 Fighting to transform principles into reality, is costly.
 It involves a tremendous amount of hard work, action, communications with people outside of the party circle, coalition building, education, recruitment, and an openness to others who might support many of the LP principles, but not all.
 In short, the LP must recognize political success is achieved by addition, not by principles.